Preliminary Examination

 After the Prelim

-Thesis Research Registration -- After successfully completing the preliminary exam, students should register for Physics 599, "Thesis Research," for subsequent terms.
+Thesis Research Registration -- After successfully completing the preliminary exam, students should start registering for Physics 599, "Thesis Research," with their thesis advisor in subsequent terms.

 If you have further questions about the prelim or scheduling your prelim, contact the Graduate Programs Office (227 Loomis, 217-333-3645).